MOFA: Modular Factorial Design for Hyperparameter Optimization: Empirical Evaluation

 \subsection{Hyperparameter Optimization Results}

 \textbf{Overall Results. } Fig.~\ref{fig:bnn} shows the HPO results for BNN within two different UCI datasets.
-We firstly find that MOFA is significantly better (12\%+) than Random Search.
-For the Boston housing dataset, the performance of MOFA is even 40\% better than that of Random Search when the budget is limited (\textless 60).
-The results of Hyperband and TPE are very similar, but given different budgets, their results are sometimes good and sometimes bad.
-Compared with TPE and Hyperband, MOFA improves results by 5\%+ on average, although their performance goes to the same level when increasing budgets.
-Furthermore, MOFA is even comparable to BOHB, which is one of the state-of-the-art HPO methods. but different from BOHB that is model-based and can not be fully paralleled, MOFA is a fully parallelizable method.
-Fig.~\ref{fig:eeg} shows the final result for HPO on deep neural networks, where Random Search, Grid Search and Bayesian Optimization are used as the baseline solutions.
-The experiment results demonstrate that MOFA consistently outperforms the baseline solutions (on average, with 5\%+ improvement than Bayesian Optimization, 10\%+ improvement on Random Search and 7\%+ improvement on Grid Search in different settings).
-We also compare MOFA with Grid Search and try to change the level number of Grid Search.
-We find that MOFA also outperforms Grid Search when given a different number of budgets.
-A similar result in IMU-based activity recognition is illustrated in Appendix \ref{appendix:imu}.
-Different from BNN, MOFA does not guarantee that the performance will continue to grow with the number of iterations, as over-fitting may occur when the search space is small enough (Fig.~\ref{fig:imu}).
+We firstly find that MOFA is significantly better (+12\%) than Random Search with any budget.
+For the Boston Housing dataset, the performance of MOFA is even 40\% better than that of Random Search when the budget is limited (\textless 60).
+Compared with BO and TPE, MOFA improves results by +5\% on average, although their performance goes to the same level when increasing budgets.
+Furthermore, MOFA is even better than BOHB on the Boston Housing dataset and comparable to BOHB on the Protein Structure dataset.
+One should note that BOHB is still model-based and can not be fully parallelized, while MOFA is a highly parallelizable method.
+We also find that OATM outperforms Random Search on two datasets and outperforms BO on Boston Housing but it has no advantage over other model-based algorithms like BOHB, which confirms our assumption that inference analysis (\textit{exploitation}) is important to narrow down the search space.
+Fig.~\ref{fig:resnet} shows the performance for HPO on CIFAR10 with ResNet.The results demonstrate that MOFA consistently outperforms baselines, with only BOHB coming close to MOFA.
+Fig.~\ref{fig:cnn-eeg} shows the results for HPO on EEG-based intention recognition, showcasing that MOFA outperforms all the baseline solutions including BOHB, improving by +3\% and +2\% compared to RS and BO, respectively.

-\textbf{Ablation Study.} We also compared MOFA with OLH-based sampling but without the analyzer for an ablation study.
-The experiment results in Fig.~\ref{fig:bnn} and Fig.~\ref{fig:eeg} show that the sampling performance of OLH is much better than that of Random Search, but it has no obvious advantage over other model-based algorithms, which means that the analyzer is an indispensable module in MOFA.